 The PNWCC Commitment scholarship is for those students who meet the admissions requirement as well as financial need.
-With the commitment scholarship, the student is committing to completing their Associates of Arts in Biblical Studies at Pacific Northwest Christian College.
-The student will be responsible for reimbursing Pacific Northwest Christian College for the full awarded amount if he/she does not fulfill his/her commitment to earn his/her Associate of Arts Degree in Biblical Studies.
+With the commitment scholarship, the student is committing to completing their Associates of Arts at Pacific Northwest Christian College.
+The student will be responsible for reimbursing Pacific Northwest Christian College for the full awarded amount if he/she does not fulfill his/her commitment to earn his/her Associate of Arts Degree.
+Students commit to attending weekly chapel to maintain their scholarship for the next semester.